-- = starting wage varies with the support needs of the consumer. - 1.
-Overnight hours for staff paid at \$8.00/hour. - 2.
-Companion staff providing early morning support for the consumer they live with are paid \$8.00 for early morning support hours.
+- 1. Overnight hours for staff paid hourly at minimum wage that corresponds to county or city law of location worked. - 2.
+Companion staff providing early morning support for the consumer they live with are paid at minimum wage that corresponds to county or city law of location worked for early morning support hours.
 They will be paid regular hourly wage all other hours except for the overnight hours. - 3.
-E-Cell, On-Call: \$50 for 24-hour period on-call, \$ 14.94 per hour when called on to cover while on-call.
-The parties may agree to other rates when necessary to meet the needs of specific consumers.
+E-Cell, On-Call: \$75 for 24-hour period on-call Monday through Friday, \$125 for 24-hour period on-call Saturday and Sunday, \$17.25 per hour when called on to cover while on-call. - 4.
+E-Cell, Picking up shifts from E-Cell is paid at an additional \$0.50 per hour on regular rate.